koaning/spacy-report/readme.md

 > It's pronounced "accura-see".
 For spaCy models.

-The goal of this project is to generate dashboards for spaCy models to help understand the accuracy metrics.
+The goal of this project is to generate reports for spaCy models to help understand the accuracy metrics.

 ## usage